mostafaadawy/first_django/readmi.md

 - adding some redirects
 - creating href from list and navbar
 # Class Based View List View
-- Create a new App named blog
+- Create a new App named blog `python manage.py startapp blog`
-- Add blog to your django project
+- Add blog to your django project `in settings.py add blog to installed apps`
-- Create a Model named article
+- Create a Model named article `in models.py create class input argument models.Model and add fields to it `
-- run Migration
+- run Migration `python manage.py make migrations` and `python manage.py make migrate`
-- Create a Model Form for article
+- Create a Model Form for article create forms.py and import forms from django and article model from models can check product forms for view and validations
-- Create `article_list.html` and `article_detail.html` Template
+- Create `article_list.html` and `article_detail.html` Template in folder blog
-- Add article Model to the admin
+- Add article Model to the admin in blog in admin.py register the new model for this app `admin.site.register(Article)` so it can be shown and crude operated from admin automatically
-- Save a new article object in the admin
+- Save a new article object in the admin from ui browser
 - confuse? start [here](https://kirr.co/9ypik6)